gabotronix/underpass-docs/squid.md

 #### Create Users for Squid:

-By default, Squid only allows connections from an authenticated user, or from an SSH session that originated from the same server as Squid.
+By default, Squid only allows connections from an authenticated user, or from an SSH session that originated from the same server.

 The **Squid configuration** files are located in `/opt/underpass/config/squid/`